Building a new home? Here's everything you need to know about construction payments and how they work with your Keystart home loan.

 By paying an additional amount you can also prepare yourself, and your budget, for additional loan repayments after construction.

 So, your home is finally finished!
 This is such a busy time with a lot of things finally coming together.
-One of the steps for us at this stage is to make our final payment to your builder.
+One of the steps for Keystart at this stage is to make the final payment to your builder.
 This is when we refer to your loan as being fully funded.

-We'll let you know at this point what your minimum monthly loan repayment amount will be for your loan.
-This will take into account the interest charges over the build period and any additional repayments you may have made to Keystart during that time.
+We'll let you know at this point what your minimum monthly loan repayment amount will be for your loan based on your loan term.
+This will take into account the interest charges over the build period and any additional payments you may have made to Keystart during that time.

 You may find the due date for your loan repayment is different from the due date of your construction payments during the build.
 This is simply because your first loan repayment is due within a month of your loan becoming fully funded, which may be a slightly different due date from your construction payments.